EndZei/Folder-Tree-Viewer/README.md

 # 📂 Folder Tree Viewer

 Here’s an app I coded — it shows all files in a selected folder in a clean **tree format**.
-Originally, I made it while working on my *SnowRunner Save Editor* to help visualize file structures.
+Originally, I made it for my *SnowRunner Save Editor* to help me visualize file structures of all the version of it.
-I ended up not using it, but since it might be useful to someone else, here it is.
+I ended up not using it tho... but since it might be useful to someone else, here it is.

 ---